-As the myriad of laws and regulations (at the Government and Ministerial level) on electronic transactions makes it difficult to navigate the regulatory framework in Indonesia, this summary attempts to lay out the applicable regulations as at the date of publication.
-This note should not be regarded as legal advice and consultation with qualified adviser is necessary.
+As the myriad of laws and regulations (at the Government and Ministerial level) on electronic transactions makes it difficult to navigate the regulatory framework in Indonesia, this summary attempts to lay out the applicable regulations as of the date of publication.
+This note should not be regarded as legal advice and consultation with a qualified adviser is necessary.

 Regulatory Regime of Electronic Service Operators ("ESO's")

 As at the time of writing, the main legislation/regulations relevant to ESO are:

 ESOs seeking to establish a presence in Indonesia must first register with the Ministry of Communication and Informatics (“MOCI”) to begin operations.
 Setting up a local representative office is not required unless the number of transactions or deliveries made by the ESO exceeds 1000 per year.
 In that case, the ESO must set up a local representative office.
 Its details must be forwarded representative of a foreign Trade Operators in line with local regulatory requirements.